abhaykumarmandal/recipe-swap/README.md

-# Recipe Swap (Solo) – Sprint 1 (CMP-N204-0)
+# Recipe Swap – Sprint 1 (CMP-N204-0)

-**Author:** Aashish (Solo)
+**Author:** Aashish Gupta
 **Module:** Software Engineering (CMP-N204-0)
 **Theme (2026):** Sharing, exchange and building community

-Recipe Swap is a community web application where users share recipes and exchange cooking ideas for mutual benefit (non-financial exchange).
-Users can browse recipes, view details, and (in later sprints) add ratings, messaging, and recommendations.
+Recipe Swap is an interactive web platform that encourages users to share their recipes and exchange prescriptive instructions and culinary ideas with each other (non-commercial interchange).
+Users can look at the recipes, check the details, and eventually, in the succeeding sprints, add ratings, messaging, and recommendations features.

 ---